laceyp99/LoopGPT/README.md

   - `midi_processing.py`: MIDI file manipulation utilities
   - `objects.py`: Data models for musical elements
   - `utils.py`: Helper functions for MIDI processing
+  - `decorators.py`: Decorators for error handling and logging
+  - `exceptions.py`: Custom exception classes
+- `Training Examples/`: Directory where the JSON files containing the API message history are saved
+- `ProgressionPlus/`: Default directory where generated MIDI files are saved for the ProgressionPlus.py generation.
+- `Accompaniment/`: Default directory where generated MIDI files are saved for the Accompaniment.py generation.

+## New Feature: Save API Message History
+- The application now saves the full message list used during the API calls into a JSON file.
+- The JSON files are saved in the Training Examples directory with indentation of 4 spaces for readability.
+- The filename of the JSON file corresponds to the MIDI filename, allowing easy tracking of the generated content.
+- This feature is useful for debugging, understanding the model's behavior, and for fine-tune training purposes.

 ## Limitations